IshanRai9/PDF-RAG-Chatbot/README.md

 - [LangChain](https://www.langchain.com/) for the RAG pipeline.
 - [Ollama](https://ollama.com/) for the LLMs.
-- [DeepSeek-R1](https://ollama.com/library/deepseek-r1) for the deepseek-r1:8b model.
+- [Mistral](https://ollama.com/library/mistral) for the Mistral model.

 ---